 What are the goals of the grant program you are applying to?
-How your project help with those goals? v does
+How does your project help with those goals?

-Adjudication Criteria
+Assessment Criteria

-All grants have adjudication or selection criteria to help the adjudication committee decide who to give a grant to and how much grant money (funding) to give out.
+All grants have assessment or selection criteria to help the assessment committee decide who to give a grant to and how much grant money (funding) to give out.

-Adjudication criteria are in place to make sure the most deserving projects receive grants.
+Assessment criteria are in place to make sure the most deserving projects receive grants.

-Keep the adjudication criteria in mind when completing a grant application.
+Keep the assessment criteria in mind when completing a grant application.

-Give yourself

-enough time to

-enough time to

-complete your

-application - it

-application - it

-shows if you leave

-everything to the

-last minute!
+Give yourself enough time to complete your application - it application - it shows if you leave shows if you leave everything to the last minute!